Delete System Reserved and EFI Partition Windows Can't Boot – Fixed

 Since there are many strange partitions on my laptop hard drive, including one EFI system partition, two recovery partitions, one OEM partition, and one small partition not having name, I deleted the 100MB EFI system partition as well as the small partition with third party tool and hope to add released space to drive C. Then, nightmare comes.
 My Windows 8 totally crashed and become unbootable.
 Someone told me it is because of deleting the EFI system partition.
 What should I do now?
 I don't want to reinstall, because lots of important files are stored.

 Actually, there are lots of other folks facing similar issues, apart from you and the man in the example above.
+And the error message you'll receive when encountering an unbootable Windows varies; one of the most common messages is – operating system not found.

 So in today's post we will show why Windows won't start after system partition is lost as well as how to make Windows bootable again.